ODA Fee Guide, Dental Costs Explained

 Cost of Root Canal Treatment

-Root Canal Treatment is a procedure to save teeth by removing the nerve space inside a tooth and replacing it with a filling material (gutta percha).
-Root canals are charged based on the number of canals (ranging from 1 to 4 or more), as well as other complicating factors (such as difficult access, exceptional anatomy, calcified canals or retreatment).
-Therefore, the cost of root canal treatment can range from $713 to 1593.
+The cost of Root Canal Treatment can range from $732 to 1579.
+It will depend on the number of canals (ranging from 1 to 4 or more), as well as other complicating factors (such as difficult access, exceptional anatomy, calcified canals or retreatment).
 The codes relevant to root canal treatment in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Root Canals, Permanent Teeth/Retained Primary Teeth, One Canal